-The Centre for Communications Technology has a long history of research, development and training which can be traced back to the mid-1940s when the need arose to train technical staff in the, then new, technologies of high-frequency sensors and radar.
-This technology nowadays plays a pivotal role in enabling wireless communications (5G, IoT, WiFi, Bluetooth, UWB, satellite etc), and plays a key role in the School’s activities.
+The Centre for Communications Technology has a long history of research, development and training, which can be traced back to the mid-1940s when the need arose to train technical staff in the, then new, technologies of high-frequency sensors and radar.
+Today this technology plays a vital role in enabling wireless communications (5G, IoT, WiFi, Bluetooth, UWB, satellite etc) and in the School’s activities.
 The Centre's research activity is organised into the following areas:

 - wireless communications systems

 - digital signal processing

 The Centre’s research is applied to real-world applications.
 We support high-quality PhD training to ensure researchers develop the necessary skills, including the ability to communicate research outputs and ethical awareness.
 Research projects enable our students to apply their knowledge to innovate and develop skills that are in demand in industry.
 We recognise this is the key to employment success for our students.